jaleezyy/covid-19-signal/pipeline/README.md

           sample1/coverage/output.bam \
        >sample1/coverage/depth.txt
 ```
-- **Note:** I'm currently using the reads after trimming (step 2), not the reads after host DNA removal (step 5).
-    This isn't intentional, and it would probably make more sense to use the latter!

 - **Note:** Add postprocessing of depth file (eg compute min/max/median)?

 - **Note:** On test data, I find that the first ~200 base pairs have zero coverage.
 Is that normal?